If I could but possess your smallest toe,

 The brightest star that ever torched the night

-Is but an empty stone next to your presence;
+Is merely empty stone next to your presence;

 Though it could brighten, bloom a massive light